lynxthecat/cake-autorate/README.md

 main=1733
 ```

-It is useful to keep an htop instance running and run some speed tests
+It is useful to keep an htop or atop instance running and run some speed
-to see the maximum CPU utilisation of the processes and keep an eye on
+tests and check the maximum CPU utilisation of the processes:
-the loadavg:

 ![image](https://github.com/lynxthecat/cake-autorate/assets/10721999/732ecdc0-e847-48db-baa5-c10616c2ad1b)